s3ql/s3ql/rst/man/adm.rst

 The |command| command accepts the following options.

-.. pipeinclude:: python ../../bin/s3qladm --help
+.. pipeinclude:: python3 ../../bin/s3qladm --help
    :start-after: show this help message and exit

 Actions
 =======

-The following actions may be specified:
+The following actions may be specified.
+Please consult the S3QL User's Guide for more detailed information.

 passphrase
   Changes the encryption passphrase of the file system.

+restore-metadata
+  Interactively restore backups of the file system metadata.

+clear
+  Delete the file system with all the stored data.

+recover-key
+  Recover master encryption key from external backup.

 upgrade
   Upgrade the file system to the newest revision.

-clear
-  Delete the file system with all the stored data.

-download-metadata
-  Interactively download backups of the file system metadata.

 Exit Codes